 Lead Acid Batteries are banned from Illinois landfills

-Automobile Batteries are Lead-Acid Batteries: By Illinois law, any business that sells new batteries and replaces them in your car or RV is required to take back your old battery for safe recycling.
+Automobile batteries are lead-acid batteries.
+By Illinois law, any business that sells new batteries and replaces them in your vehicle or boat is required to take back your old battery for safe recycling.
 However, they may charge a fee.

 Household batteries come in three different kinds:

-Some stores that sell these batteries also take them back.
+- Some stores that sell these batteries may also take them back

 Mercury “button” batteries